American wallets tighten up in government shutdown

 “We’re sort of ‘crises-ed’ out,” Darvish said.
 “Every time you turn around we’re meeting another budget cutoff, but this time it’s gone on a lot longer and people are very, very spooked.”

-On Wednesday, a last-ditch agreement in the U.S. Senate appeared to avoid a historic lapse in the government’s borrowing authority and reopen partially shuttered federal agencies that have sidelined hundreds of thousands of workers for the past two weeks.
-Both the Senate and the U.S. House of Representatives were to vote later in the day on a measure for President Barack Obama to sign into law before Thursday’s deadline.
+On Wednesday, there was hope of a last-ditch agreement in the U.S. Senate to avoid a historic lapse in the government’s borrowing authority and reopen partially shuttered federal agencies that have sidelined hundreds of thousands of workers for the past two weeks.
+It remained to be seen, however, whether both the Senate and the U.S. House of Representatives could pass the deal before Thursday’s deadline.

-Data released on Wednesday indicated that the Washington politics had affected economic growth and BlackRock Chief Executive Officer Laurence Fink said in an interview that CEOs were seeing ”a slowdown from the American consumer ... and it’s going to have an impact on job creation at a time when we need more job creation.

-Standard & Poor’s financial research firm said in a statement that the government shutdown had shaved at least 0.6 percent off of annualized fourth-quarter 2013 GDP growth, or taken $24 billion out of the economy.

-The Federal Reserve on Wednesday said U.S. growth continued to chug along at a “modest to moderate pace” in September and early October, but the shutdown had increased uncertainty.
-The Boston Fed, for instance, cited concerns of companies in the region about the potential affect of the shutdown on consumer demand.

-David Westcott, chairman of the National Automobile Dealers Association, said in Detroit that sales and showroom traffic at his North Carolina dealership were down in the last 40 days, but he was unsure how much of that was due to the shutdown.

 In Greenfield, Indiana, the owner of Mt.
-Comfort RV sounded a similar refrain to Darvish at her car company in Washington.
+Comfort RV sounded a similar refrain to Darvish in Washington.

 “When they announced the shutdown, it was almost like someone turned a switch off,” said Ken Eckstein, who sells everything from $5,000 folding campers to $500,000 motor homes.
 “All of a sudden instead of talking to 10 people a day, we’re talking to two.”